lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/3_Serverless_Websites_AppEngine.md

 ### How to verify you've done it
  - NAVIGATE to the website using a browser and test web page functionality
- - REVIEW the Stackdriver logs to verify the result of the web page function invocations
+ - REVIEW the Cloud logs to verify the result of the web page function invocations

 ### Other Things to Know
  - If hosting a static website, you could also consider serving the page content directly from a Cloud Storage bucket - [link](https://cloud.google.com/storage/docs/hosting-static-website)